JAForbes/pgmg/readme.md

 ```

 If you are running `pgmg` with the `--dev` then a teardown hook will
-automatically be applied which destroys any objects owned by the service user.
+automatically be applied which destroys any objects owned by the migration and service user.

 You are encouraged to manually grant the service user to an actual postgres
 service user in your app.
 E.g. if you had a postgres user used by a photo